leptos-community/csr-example-leptos-supabase/README.md

-# Leptos-Supabase
+# Leptos_Supabase_Example

-Leptos-Supabase is a web application that uses the Leptos framework as the client and Supabase as the backend service.
+Leptos_Supabase_Example is a web application that uses the Leptos framework as the client and Supabase as the backend service.
 It demonstrates how to implement authentication with Google and email/password using Supabase.

 You can check out the demo site which is public for a limited time: https://mahdi739.github.io/leptos_supabase_example/